jjoenasr/ClothingStore/README.md

 # ClothingStore

 ## Description
-Full-Stack Clothing Store project using:
-- backend: Django, Django Rest Framework, Djoser
-- frontend:  React, TailwindCSS, Axios
+Full-stack Clothing Store web application built with Django REST Framework (DRF) as backend, React as frontend and TailwindCSS for styling.

 ## Screenshots
 ### HomePage